 Who is advised to join remotely?

-Those who are particularly vulnerable to, or who have not yet been vaccinated against, COVID-19 are encouraged to stay home.
+Those who are not immunized and have had close contact with someone diagnosed with COVID-19 in the last two weeks are welcome to join virtually.
 Those who do not feel comfortable joining in-person are welcome to join virtually.

 Do I need to be vaccinated to attend a program at Hevreh?